 4. You’ve consulted your future, MONTHLY budget.

-This is the budget you’ll be living on once you own a home.
-After doing said budget, ask yourself, after all of your expenses are taken care of…AND I MEAN ALL (new & old bills, utilities, new home expenses, entertainment, groceries etc.), will you still have money left over to save?
+budget you’ll be living on once you own a home.
+After doing said budget, ask yourself, after all of your expenses are taken care of…AND I MEAN ALL (new & old bills, utilities, new home expenses, entertainment, groceries etc.),

 You should.
 Do the math.
 If your current income won’t cover your future expenses and leave you with money left over to save, you can’t afford to buy a home.